 If you work with any third party that requests use of a Regions' Mark and you and your management team believe that allowing the use of Regions' Mark will provide a clearly identifiable and substantial benefit to Regions, you must obtain approval before the Mark is used.
 To request approval, complete the Request for Use of Regions Trademarks and Logos form and submit it for approval to trademarks@regions.com at least thirty (30) days prior to the proposed date of the intended use.
-The Trademark Approval Group will review the request to assess the potential positive and negative impacts for Regions and determine whether the proposed use will be allowed.
+The Trademark Approval Group, which consists of associates from Legal, Compliance, Community Engagement, Marketing, Risk Management, Technology, and Human Resources, will review the request to assess the potential positive and negative impacts for Regions and determine whether the proposed use will be allowed.

-Additional information regarding the use of Regions' Marks can be found on the Use of Regions' Name Logos & Marks page on Regions' internal website.
+Additional information regarding the use of Regions' Marks can be found on the Use of Regions' Name Logos & Marks page on life@regions.